 As part of the national emergency management response established in the Department of Homeland Security agriculture is considered an essential industry, important for food security, New Jersey uses the same system.
 What was not clear was how this impacted the diverse sectors of NJ agriculture.
 Farm markets and farms producing food and livestock operations were encouraged to remain open.
-The administration also recognized the importance of the ornamental horticulture sector and garden centers and the nursery industry were allowed to operate.
-The need to care for animals meant most livestock farms could operate but for the equine industry, racing and riding, were curtailed during the stay at home order issued in March.
+The administration also recognized the importance of the ornamental horticulture sector and garden centers, and the nursery industry were allowed to operate.
+The need to care for animals meant most livestock farms could operate but for the equine industry, racing and riding, were curtailed during the stay-at-home order issued in March.
 Those sectors re-opened slowly as the state's response shifted to allowing outdoor recreation.

-In May additional guidance came from the Department of Health related to practices farms should implement to protect farm worker health and safety.
+Additional guidance came from the Department of Health related to practices farms should implement to protect farm worker health and safety.
 These guidelines applied to all farm employers and employees and covered many of the same practices already outlined by the CDC and the NJ health department for essential workers in the food industry, wearing of masks, social distancing where possible, screening of workers for symptoms, and guidance for housing workers.
+Those rules stayed in place this spring and summer but were more flexible for fully vaccinated workers, New Jersey agriculture did a great job ensuring the agricultural workforce took advantage of the vaccination opportunities presented to it.